 - You must have a minimum GPA of 2.5.

-- SOWK 101 is the only prerequisite that must be successfully completed prior to a student’s enrollment in SOWK 294.
+- SOWK 101 is the only prerequisite for Gate 1 that must be successfully completed prior to a student’s enrollment in SOWK 294.

-Students will register for the Gate courses through A.S.I.S.T in the same manner that registration for traditional classes are done.
-Hybrid/Online students can also get registered for Gate courses by contacting LUO Advising.
+Students will register for the Gate courses using the Course Registration Tool in the same manner that registration for traditional classes is done.
+Online students can also be registered for Gate courses by contacting LUO Advising.
 Students must register for these courses by the registration deadlines for A term courses set by the Registrar’s office.

 Each course is an A-term (full semester), 0-credit course.
 Each course is also Pass/Fail.
 All assignments must be submitted correctly by the deadline in order to be eligible to successfully complete the course.
 If you are unable to successfully complete the course, you will need to re-enroll for the course in a later semester.